Supplementary information to the NSW Health Self-Isolation Guideline

 If you test negative, you still need to remain in isolation until the original 14-day isolation period finishes.

-In most cases other people who are sharing a house with you do not need to home isolate provided you can separate yourself from other members of your household.
-People who work in high risk settings (e.g. residential settings such as aged care facilities, military residential groups, boarding schools, boarding houses, homeless shelters, correctional facilities, remote industrial sites with accommodation, migrant workers accommodation, remote communities, abattoirs) must isolate from the contact and not attend high risk settings until effective isolation is achieved and the close contact has a negative test.
-However, if you become infected with COVID-19, people sharing the house with you are likely to become close contacts and they would then be required to self-isolate.
+Initially people sharing a house with you will also need to self-isolate until you receive your initial negative test result.
+People who work in high risk settings (e.g. residential settings such as aged care facilities, military residential groups, boarding schools, boarding houses, homeless shelters, correctional facilities, remote industrial sites with accommodation, migrant workers accommodation, remote communities, abattoirs) must isolate from the contact and not attend high risk settings until effective isolation is achieved.
+If you become infected with COVID-19, people sharing the house with you are likely to become close contacts and they would then be required to self-isolate for 14 days.
 They should follow the testing advice above for close contacts sharing a household with someone infected with COVID-19.

 What to do if my child is the only one in the family who is a close contact?